berntpopp/phenopackets-js/README.md

 * **vrsatile.test.js**: Tests the functionality of the VRSatile classes
 * **json-utils.test.js**: Tests for JSON serialization/deserialization utilities

+### Test Coverage

+Test coverage reports are automatically generated when running `npm test`.
+The coverage report shows the percentage of code that is covered by tests across statements, branches, functions, and lines.

+A detailed HTML coverage report is generated in the `coverage/` directory.
+Open `coverage/lcov-report/index.html` in a browser to view it.

+Current baseline coverage is approximately 37% across the codebase, with higher coverage for critical components.

 ### Adding New Tests

 When adding new features or fixing bugs, please include appropriate tests.
 Each test file should: